 Focusing on task priorities instead of task deadlines

-In our system, there are no deadlines for each task.
-Instead, Epicflow sets task priorities across the whole project environment and provides each team member with a prioritized task list.
+In our system, there are no deadlines for individual tasks.
+Instead, Epicflow’s task management functionality sets task priorities across the whole project environment and provides each team member with a prioritized task list.
 In addition, our approach to estimates implies that a team member should complete the highest priority tasks as soon as possible to eliminate the harmful effects of Student syndrome and Parkinson’s law.
 When changes to the project environment occur, the priorities are automatically recalculated, which means that changes won’t ruin the schedule and/or derail a project.

-Epicflow’s Future Load Graph is capable of predicting employees’ capacity and workload in the future.
-It helps you plan resources and staff upcoming projects in such a way that there won’t be any overloaded or idle team members that will later become bottlenecks for the workflow.
+Epicflow’s Future Load Graph is capable of predicting employees’ capacity and future workload visualization in real time.
+It helps you determine future resource requirements and staff future projects in such a way that there won’t be any overloaded or idle team members that will later become bottlenecks for the workflow.

 Resource allocation advisor

-The system automatically matches a task with an available employee who has the necessary competences and capacity for its completion, which significantly simplifies resource allocation and increases its efficiency.
+The system automatically matches a task with an available employee who has the necessary skill sets and capacity for its completion, which significantly simplifies the allocation of resources and increases its efficiency.

 Providing relevant information on resource availability